Mckreames/Coin-Canvas/README.md

 ## Terms of Service

-Please read our terms of service for important information about the educational nature of this website, the prefabricated profile page, the non-existent newsletter, and more.
+Please read our terms of service for important information about the educational nature of this website.